Evaluating Web Site Performance

-The Web is a dynamic environment where rapid changes in technology and visitors’ expectations can make today’s attractive, interesting Web site appear tired and old-fashioned by tomorrow.
+The Web is a dynamic environment where rapid changes in technology and visitors’ expectations can make today’s attractive Web site appear tired and old-fashioned by tomorrow.

-A savvy Web designer understands that Web design is a continuing process and that the work of developing, creating, and maintaining a Web site is never really finished.
+A clear minded Web designer understands Web design is a continuing process and that the work of developing, creating, and maintaining a Web site.

 Ongoing Maintenance, Updating, and Retesting

-It is important to maintain, update, and retest (as necessary) your Web site elements on a regular basis.
+It is important to maintain, update, and retest (as necessary) your Web site elements regularly.

-site fresh and keeps your audience coming back by offering something new.
+site is fresh and keeps your audience coming back by offering something new.

-Moreover, as part of an ongoing maintenance plan, you should do the following:
+As part of an ongoing maintenance plan, do:

 • Add timely content.
 For example, change photographs, add to/substitute text, publicize upcoming events, and offer timely tips.